 In Dragon Age II, Bethany gets flustered around Sebastian, who happily flirts with her when not romanced, whilst Carver has a very obvious crush on Merrill.
 Fenris and Isabela are also revealed to have a friends with benefits relationship going when not romanced, while Aveline can be flirted with repeatedly by Hawke but it doesn't go anywhere.
 Hawke can even throw a couple of flirty comments Varric's way, while Varric once admits that he does consider a Female Hawke to be beautiful... but unfortunately he's not into humans.

-Enslaved Odyssey To The West, there seems to be quite a bit for Monkey and Trip, especially evident in the end of the fourth chaper where they share a rather long Held Gaze, after Trip scans the dog.
+Enslaved: Odyssey to the West, there seems to be quite a bit for Monkey and Trip, especially evident in the end of the fourth chapter where they share a rather long Held Gaze, after Trip scans the dog.

 You'd think the Street Fighter series would be exempt from this trope, but the chemistry shared between series leads Ryu and Chun-Li invoke this hard.
 Ryu respects her abilities greatly and considers her to be a very good friend, while Chun-Li has a lot of admiration for him and enjoys fighting him every chance she gets.
 The fact that they're in everycrossover title together only encourages things.

-There's also the fact that Sakura's Hero Worshipper tendences to Ryu have pretty much evolved into her having a blatant crush on him.
-Seriously, the girl actually refers to Ryu as "dreamy" in one of her post-fight quotes against Sagat, in The Ties that Bind she gives him a Cooldown Hug after he almost fallsvictim to his Superpowered Evil Side and then stays by him when he has an Heroic BSOD because of that, and both of her endings have her either helping Ryu after he destroys BLECE (IV) or him dropping by to visit her (Super IV)
+There's also the fact that Sakura's Hero-Worshipper tendencies to Ryu have pretty much evolved into her having a blatant crush on him.
+Seriously, the girl actually refers to Ryu as "dreamy" in one of her post-fight quotes against Sagat, in The Ties that Bindshe gives him a Cooldown Hug after he almost falls victim to his Superpowered Evil Side and then stays by him when he has an Heroic BSOD because of that, and both of her endings have her either helping Ryu after he destroys BLECE (IV) or him dropping by to visit her (Super IV).

 Halo seems to do this between Master Chief and Cortana (even though Cortana is an AI), especially in the third game when Chief rescued Cortana from the Gravemind.